Doresimon/my-ref/Pairing Based Crypto/Pairing for beginner.md

 #### divisor of a function f

+... ???

 ## Pairing

 ### concept

-a `pairing` is a bilinear map on an abelian group M taking values in some other abelian group R:
+a `pairing` is a bilinear map on an `abelian group` M taking values in some other `abelian group` R:

 <img src='./img/1fdd2f130f1c4756733e3060d9f603a.png'>